 We play tough but we play fair.
 We pick each other up on the court and treat others the way we’d like to be treated.
 We respect the game and each other, embrace different backgrounds and always remember that the game welcomes all.

 We never give up.
 We shoot for the stars and when we rebound, we rebound with resilience.
 We know our futures are up to us and so we work hard to always advance our skills, both on the court and off.

 Diverse and dynamic, we are one global team.
 Basketball is borderless - it connects us as friends and competitors, and provides opportunities to interact with and give back to our community.

-I attended last year’s Jr. NBA Global Championship and it was incredible to witness the talent and passion displayed by boys and girls from around the world.
+I attended the Jr. NBA Global Championship in 2019, and it was incredible to witness the talent and passion displayed by boys and girls from around the world.
 This event offers a unique opportunity for young players to learn about different cultures while bonding through their love of the game.